Wolfendale, Peter, The Reformatting of Homo Sapiens

 Tension Fine Art, 135 Maple Rd, London SE20 8LP

-First impressions on entering the gallery is of a body of work teetering on the edge of chaos.
+First impressions on entering the gallery are of a body of work teetering on the edge of chaos.
 I am reminded of the far-too-familiar confusion of war-torn landscapes.

-I am initially pulled into and around the gallery by the rhythm of the arrangement of work on the walls: canvas overlaps paper, paper overlaps printed media, printed media effortlessly signals a strong beat around periphery of the space…viewing the work in this way seems almost processional.
+I am initially pulled into and around the gallery by the rhythm of the arrangement of work on the walls: canvas overlaps paper, paper overlaps printed media, printed media becomes wall.
+The effect generated is of a strong beat around the periphery of the space…viewing the work in this way seems almost processional.

 The title of this show, ’Soliloquy’ leans into the viewer to invite understanding.
-Together with the unravelling and revealing nature of the artist talk (Ken Turner interviewed by John Bunker 9 Jul.22) it seems clear that this work might be better understood as an internal landscape.
+Together with the unravelling and revealing nature of the artist's talk (Ken Turner interviewed by John Bunker on 9 July 2022), it seems clear that this work might be better understood as an internal landscape.
 The work in Soliloquy presents as controlled defiance.
 It seeks to defy the frame in which it is presented but holds itself carefully within the familiarity of the language of art as we understand it.